shoelace-style/shoelace/docs/getting-started/usage.md

 You might expect similarly named elements to share the same API as native HTML elements.
 This is not always the case.
 Shoelace components **are not** designed to be one-to-one replacements for their HTML counterparts.

 For example, `<button>` and `<sl-button>` both have a `type` attribute, but it does different things (the former controls whether the button submits a form and the latter controls the button's appearance).
-Similarly, you can't call `focus()` on a Shoelace input — you need to use the component's `setFocus()` method instead.
+Similarly, you can't call `focus()` on a Shoelace input — you need to use the component's `focus()` method instead.
 There are technical reasons for some of these design decisions that are outside the scope of this page.

 ?> **Don't make assumptions about a component's API!** To prevent unexpected behaviors, please take the time to review the documentation and make sure you understand what each property, method, and event is intended to do.